We have sky high ambitions for our students and want them to be given the means necessary to study English at university.

 Formative assessment is used to capture what students do and do not know, allowing teachers to give the feedback needed for students to learn from their mistakes and make rapid progress.

 Formative assessment takes place in class through activities such as knowledge retrieval tasks, quizzing, cold calling, choral response, targeted questioning, scaffolding or modelling.

-At KS3 and KS4 students complete a summative assessment every term, assessing the expanding domain of the curriculum.
-One other piece of work each term is given written teacher feedback.
+At KS3 and KS4 students complete a summative assessment at the end of every year, assessing the expanding domain of the curriculum.

 A range of homework tasks is set using the academy’s homework policy.

 This could include a reading challenge, subject research, online quizzes, comprehension questions, drafting essays, completing past papers, preparation for oral assessments or exam revision.

 All homework tasks and instructions may be found on Bromcom.